Participation Agreement

 • Develop a course outline.

-• Plan for class activities and collect supplies.
+• Plan class activities and gather necessary supplies.

 • Provide a lesson plan for any absences.